Bandwidth/redux-facet/README.md

 });
 ```

-You might be able to streamline it a bit.
+You might even be able to streamline it a bit.
 But what's unavoidably emerging here is the complexity of having to tag and filter everything which used to be very straightforward.
+At this point you're committing to coding by convention, with every developer understanding the requirements of tagging and filtering actions.
 And we haven't even covered selectors yet, or sagas.
 Imagine if you had to write logic in all your sagas to make sure that the tag on an incoming action was replicated to all resulting actions!
+I did it-- it wasn't fun or maintainable.

 So, we might give up and go back to duplicating reducer logic and actions across various parts of the app.

-Or, we could try to capture all that complexity into a reusable framework.
+Or, we could try to capture all that complexity into a reusable library.
 That's `redux-facet`.

 ## The Solution

 The idea behind `redux-facet` is to improve the ability of a Redux developer (you?) to extract common patterns in their application logic into easily reusable patterns without getting lost in the weeds of sorting out what actions and state are associated with what parts of the application.
-Why can't our code do that for us automatically?
+Why can't our code do that for us?

 As an app increases in scope, it's likely you'll find yourself writing the same actions, reducers, and sagas again for different resources or datasets.
 If you get an itch to extract those repeated patterns into reusable code, but can't quite figure out how to keep things straight, perhaps Facets are the solution.